-Looking at the state's two flagship institutions in 2019, students from South Texas and the six less populated "Other" regions were slightly better represented in the Top 10 Percent group than they were in the overall population of first-time undergraduates at those institutions (Figures 13 and 14).
+Looking at the state's two flagship institutions in 2020, students from South Texas and the six less populated "Other" regions were slightly better represented in the Top 10 Percent group than they were in the overall population of first-time undergraduates at those institutions (Figures 13 and 14).

-Figure 14.
-Texas A&M University: First-Time Undergraduate Enrollment by Region, Fall 2009 and Fall 2019
+Figure 13.
+The University of Texas at Austin: First-Time Undergraduate Enrollment by